ilkhem/icebeem/README.md

 ## References

-If you find this code helpful/inspiring for your research, we would appreciate if you cite the following:
+If you find this code helpful/inspiring for your research, we would be grateful if you cite the following:

 ```bib
 @article{khemakhem2020ice,